D50000/What-The-Flexbox-D5000/README.md

 ```

 ## 7.align-content
-Alignment and Centering with align-content.
+Alignment and Centering with align-content.For the **content inside** the flex item.
 ```
 .container {
 	align-content: flex-start | flex-end | center | space-between | space-around | stretch;